Ruggiero-Santo/ELFVisionModule/README.md

 ## Important

--To use it you have to get API_SECRET_KEY and API_CLIENT for at least one of the services listed before.
+- To use it you have to get API_SECRET_KEY and API_CLIENT for at least one of the services listed before.
--set virtual enviroments variables
+- set virtual enviroments variables accorgind to the service you want to use

+*Variable Enviroment names*

+AZURE:
+- AZURE_FACE
+- AZURE_VISION

+SKYBIOMETRICS:
+- SKYB_KEY
+- SKYB_SECRET

+FACE++:
+- FACEpp_KEY
+- FACEpp_SECRET